GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 .. image:: /images/pyqt_modules_tab.png
     :align: center

-Simply check all the PyQt modules that are used, either implicitly or explicitly, by the application.  pyqtdeploy does not (yet) automatically handle inter-module dependencies.
+Simply check all the PyQt modules that are used.  pyqtdeploy understands the dependencies between the different PyQt modules and will automatically check any additional modules that are required.

-In this example the ``wiggly.py`` script uses the :mod:`~PyQt5.QtCore`, :mod:`~PyQt5.QtGui` and :mod:`~PyQt5.QtWidgets` modules.
+In this example only the :mod:`~PyQt5.QtWidgets` module has been explicitly specified and the :mod:`~PyQt5.QtCore` and :mod:`~PyQt5.QtGui` modules are automatically included as dependencies.

 Defining the Standard Library Packages